 the browser's address bar).
 Therefore, when CORS is enabled, untrusted resources can be

-thus allowing a very dangerous form of browser hijacking !
+loaded by the browser, thus allowing a very dangerous form of browser hijacking (such

 The following patches represent a possible countermeasure for the CORS vulnerability: